These Stocks are the Biggest Pre-Market Movers on Thursday

 5 Biggest Movers

-HP Inc. (HPQ), an American multinational information technology company, was the biggest gainer in pre-market trading, jumping around 13.2% at the time of writing.
-The disclosure of the acquisition of 121 million shares of HP by Warren Buffett’s Berkshire drove investor optimism.
+GXO Logistics, Inc. (GXO), an American global contract logistics company, was the biggest laggard in pre-market trading, declining 7% at the time of writing.
+There is no company-specific news explaining investor anxiety.

-Meanwhile, Vertex, Inc. (VERX) had slumped 13.5% in pre-market trading at last watch.
-The drop followed a 2.1% decline in price at Wednesday’s close.
-There is no fundamental news explaining the trading frenzy.
+Meanwhile, Canadian Imperial Bank of Commerce (CM) gained 6% in pre-market trading, at last check.
+Positive sentiment seems to be driven by the Canadian bank’s strong fundamentals and future growth prospects.

-Belgium-based Euronav NV (EURN), which is engaged in the transportation and storage of crude, jumped 11.1% at the time of writing.
-Positive sentiment followed the news that Norwegian shipping firm Frontline Ltd. (FRO) and Euronav have inked a deal to merge and form a global independent oil tanker operator worth $4.2 billion.
+PG&E Corporation (PCG) lost 5.75% in the pre-market session at the time of writing, after recording gains of 2.55% at yesterday’s close.
+Recently, the company agreed to pay $55 million to avoid criminal charges related to two big wildfires, including the second-biggest in California history.
+The settlement with district attorneys represented six counties in the area.
+PG&E provides natural gas and electricity to customers in northern and central California.

 Read full Disclaimer & Disclosure